 As Alooma receives events from your inputs, you can use the Code Engine to transform whichever events you choose before they are propagated to your target data warehouse.

 There are several scenarios where transforming events on the fly with the Code Engine can be useful:

 Cleansing values that are represented differently in a database; for example changing values of 0 or 1 to false or true, or rounding floats to integers.

-Enriching data with the results of lookups from other sources, such as Geo-IP resolution.
+Enriching data with the results of lookups from other sources, such as Geo-IP resolution or currency conversion.

 Discarding undesired events.